(270) 638-4442

 Do You Know What a Wheel Alignment Is?

 How To tell if Your Vehicle Needs An Alignment The mechanics at Harlan Automotive in Murray, Kentucky, get asked a lot of questions, but one of the most discussed is about the significance of wheel alignment.
 See, many people believe that realignment is just about protecting the treads of the tire and reducing wear.
 While that is partially true, an alignment is more about suspension and performance.
 Understanding the Alignment Process Wheel alignment refers to the adjustment of the suspension body, which in turn shifts the angles at which the wheels contact the road.
 Ultimately, these adjustments prolong tire efficiency.
 Measurements of Alignment Alignment, as with most mechanical work, is about precision.
 Therefore, to ensure alignment, your vehicle’s mechanic is likely most concerned with three angles or measurements in particular.
 Toe While camber refers to the tilt, toe refers to the turning outward or inward of a tire.
-If too much angling occurs in either direction, it can c ... read more
+If too much angling occurs in either direction, i ... read more

 Categories: